Fairy wrasses are real-life rainbow fish

 Bec Crew is a Sydney-based science communicator with a love for weird and wonderful animals.
 From strange behaviours and special adaptations to newly discovered species and the researchers who find them, her topics celebrate how alien yet relatable so many of the creatures that live amongst us can be.

-By Bec Crew September 7, 2020
+By Bec Crew 7 September 2020

 Reading Time: 2 Minutes Print this page

-Hailing from the warm, coastal waters of the Indian and Pacific Oceans, including around Australia, Indonesia, and New Caledonia, the fairy wrasses are known for their intensely beautiful (some say gaudy) colouring.
+Hailing from the warm, coastal waters of the Indian and Pacific oceans, including around Australia, Indonesia, and New Caledonia, the fairy wrasses are known for their intensely beautiful (some say gaudy) colouring.

-MEMBERS OF THE Cirrhilabrus genus of the wrasse family (Labridae) – one of the most species-rich families of fish in Australia – fairy wrasses boast an extraordinary array of patterns and pigments, some wearing almost every colour of the rainbow on their diminutive bodies.
+Members of the Cirrhilabrus genus of the wrasse family (Labridae) – one of the most species-rich families of fish in Australia – fairy wrasses boast an extraordinary array of patterns and pigments, some wearing almost every colour of the rainbow on their diminutive bodies.

 There are more than 50 species of fairy wrasse on record, most of which are relatively new to science.